KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 Changing the Preview Resolution speeds up the editing experience by scaling the video resolution of the monitors.
 It can be used instead of :term:`proxies<proxy>` or with proxies.
 Speed improvement depends on your source files.

 Playback speed depends on several factors: source material, use of proxies, type and number of effects, and the CPU capabilities.
-There is limited to no GPU support for video playback. :ref:`Preview Rendering <timeline-preview-rendering>` is highly recommended if playback speed is lacking.
+There is limited to no GPU support for video playback. :doc:`Preview Rendering </tips_and_tricks/tips_and_tricks/timeline_preview_rendering>` is highly recommended if playback speed is lacking.

 .. rst-class:: clear-both